Are you looking for conservatory kitchen ideas? We’ve got some jaw-dropping looks that will flood your kitchen with light.

 If you have a south facing garden and would prefer to not let too much light in, you could opt for Crittal style floor to ceiling windows and a slanted roof lantern with in-built slats to provide shade.

-Note the gorgeous tiles used as a kitchen flooring idea to separate the spaces in this small open plan space.
+Note this gorgeous kitchen flooring idea using tiles to separate the spaces in this small open plan room.

 5. Make room for plenty of seating areas